 “Evamāvuso”ti kho so bhikkhu āyasmato ānandassa paṭissutvāseyyathāpi nāma balavā puriso samiñjitaṁ bāhaṁ pasāreyya, pasāritaṁ bāhaṁ samiñjeyya; evamevaṁmahāvane kūṭāgārasālāyaṁ antarahito vaggumudāya nadiyā tīre tesaṁ bhikkhūnaṁ purato pāturahosi.
 Atha kho so bhikkhu vaggumudātīriye bhikkhū etadavoca: “satthā āyasmante āmanteti, satthā āyasmantānaṁ dassanakāmo”ti.

 “Yes, friend,” that bhikkhu replied to the venerable Ānanda.
-Then, just as easily as a strong man might extend his drawn-in arm or draw in his extended arm, he disappeared from the Hall with the Peaked Roof in the Great Wood and appeared before those bhikkhus dwelling on the bank of the Vaggumudā River.
+Then, just as easily as a strong man might extend his flexed arm or flex his extended arm, he disappeared from the Hall with the Peaked Roof in the Great Wood and appeared before those bhikkhus dwelling on the bank of the Vaggumudā River.
 Then that bhikkhu said this to the bhikkhus on the bank of the Vaggumudā River: “The Teacher calls the venerable ones; the Teacher wishes to see the venerable ones.”

 “Evamāvuso”ti kho te bhikkhū tassa bhikkhuno paṭissutvā senāsanaṁ saṁsāmetvā pattacīvaramādāyaseyyathāpi nāma balavā puriso samiñjitaṁ bāhaṁ pasāreyya, pasāritaṁ bāhaṁ samiñjeyya; evamevaṁvaggumudāya nadiyā tīre antarahitā mahāvane kūṭāgārasālāyaṁ bhagavato sammukhe pāturahesuṁ.
 Tena kho pana samayena bhagavā āneñjena samādhinā nisinno hoti.
 Atha kho tesaṁ bhikkhūnaṁ etadahosi: “katamena nu kho bhagavā vihārena etarahi viharatī”ti?
 Atha kho tesaṁ bhikkhūnaṁ etadahosi: “āneñjena kho bhagavā vihārena etarahi viharatī”ti.
 Sabbeva āneñjasamādhinā nisīdiṁsu.